learning-zone/python-basics/README.md

           `$ nslookup web1`
           > Server: 10.1.1.3
           Address: 10.1.1.3#53
-          **server can’t find web1: NXDOMAIN
+          **server can't find web1: NXDOMAIN

-          Here you see that the server did respond, since it gave a response: server can’t find web1.
+          Here you see that the server did respond, since it gave a response: server can't find web1.
 This could mean two different things.
-One, it could mean that web1’s domain name is not in your DNS search path.
+One, it could mean that web1's domain name is not in your DNS search path.
 This is set in /etc/resolv.conf in the line that begins with search.
 A good way to test this is to perform the same nslookup command, only use the fully qualified domain name (in this case, web1.example.net).
 If it does resolve, then either always use the fully qualified domain name, or if you want to be able to use just the hostname, add the domain name to the search path in /etc/resolv.conf.
-If even the fully qualified domain name doesn’t resolve, then the problem is on the name server.
-If the name server is supposed to have that record, then that zone’s configuration needs to be examined.
+If even the fully qualified domain name doesn't resolve, then the problem is on the name server.
+If the name server is supposed to have that record, then that zone's configuration needs to be examined.
 If it is a recursive name server,then you will have to test whether or not recursion is working on the name server by looking up some other domain.
 If you can look up other domains, then you must check if the problem is on the remote name server that does contain the zones.

         - Can I Route to the Remote Host?